Skip to main content

 Platform Size Limits

-Limits vary by platform, so here's a reference.
-Zenn's 3 MB cap is quite strict — a realistic target is the SNS / Lightweight preset (640px / 10fps / 128 colors) combined with 1.5x playback speed.
+Limits vary by platform.
+Zenn's 3 MB cap is particularly tight — the SNS / Lightweight preset (640px / 10fps / 128 colors) combined with 1.5x playback speed is a realistic target for clearing it.

 PlatformSupported FormatsSize Limit